-Up-to-date satellite observations of the sea ice covers of both the Arctic and the Antarctic, along with comparisons with the historical satellite record of more than 37 years.
+Up-to-date satellite observations of the sea ice covers of both the Arctic and the Antarctic, along with comparisons with the historical satellite record of more than 4 decades.

 Daily and weekly satellite data are provided in color visualizations together with time series animations of the key variables in support of the Distributed Biological Observatory (DBO), a multi-agency program in the Arctic.

 Medley, B., & Thomas, E. R. (2019).
 Increased snowfall over the Antarctic Ice Sheet mitigated twentieth-century sea-level rise.
 Nature Climate Change, 9(1), 34, https://doi.org/10.1038/s41558-018-0356-x.